Hefty Stocks Keep Oil Price Near April Low

-Oil prices were slightly higher on Tuesday, but hovered just above their lowest level this month amid continued doubts that the global crude glut is being drained.
+Oil prices were down slightly on Tuesday, but hovered just above their lowest level this month amid continued doubts that the global crude glut is being drained.

 Continue Reading Below